docxology/ActiveInferAnts/0_README/CONTRIBUTING.md

 - **Report Bugs**: If you encounter any bugs, please open an issue on our [GitHub issues page](https://github.com/infer-actively/pymdp/issues) with detailed information about the bug, steps to reproduce it, and your environment setup.

 - **Implement Features or New Methods**: We are always looking to expand the capabilities of pymdp.
 If you have an idea for a new feature or method, start by opening an issue to discuss it.
-See more details in the [Implement Features or New Methods](ActiveInferAnts/9_OTHER/pymdp/CONTRIBUTING.md#L31-L39) section.

 - **Improve Documentation**: Good documentation is crucial.
 Feel free to submit PRs focused on fixing, improving, or refactoring documentation.